 As stated in Section H.1.6, the legal requirements prevent imposing undue burdens on future generations.
-Regarding disposal, the Regulatory Guideline ENSI-G03 explicitly formulates the main objective of geological disposal, as to ensure protection of the humans and the environment from ionizing radiation without imposing any undue burdens or responsibilities on future generations.
+Regarding disposal, the Regulatory Guideline ENSI-G03 explicitly formulates the main objective of geological disposal, as to ensure protection of the humans and the environment from ionizing radiation without imposing any undue burdens and obligations on future generations.

 According to the basic design principles as imposed by Article 11 of the Nuclear Energy Ordinance, the repository must be designed in such a way that it can be closed within a few years.
 The Regulatory Guideline ENSI-G03 further states that after a repository has been closed, no further measures shall be necessary to ensure long-term safety.
-In the case of an unfavourable development in the boundary conditions that could threaten the safety of the repository or could put normal closure into question, technical and operational measures have to be adopted for temporary closure to allow the emplacement zones of a repository to be transformed rapidly into a passively safe state during the operational phase.
+In the event of an unfavourable development in the general conditions that calls into question the safety of the repository or orderly closure, engineering and operational precautions have to be taken for temporary closure so that the emplacement areas in a deep geological repository can be converted to a passive safe state at any time during the operational phase.

 According to the Nuclear Energy Act, anyone who operates or decommissions a nuclear facility is obliged to safely manage all radioactive waste arising from that installation at his own cost.
 Two funds have been established by law to ensure the availability of adequate financial resources for the decommissioning of nuclear facilities and the management of spent fuel and radioactive waste (see Section F.2.2).
 The current decommissioning strategy for all Swiss nuclear installations is immediate dismantling.

-Sites of past practices in Switzerland needing clean-up measures for reasons of radioactive contamination are being restored to safe conditions under the supervision of FOPH (see Section H.2.2).
+Sites of past practices in Switzerland needing clean-up measures for reasons of radioactive contamination are being restored to safe conditions under the supervision of the FOPH (see Section H.2.2).